 In 2013, there was no support group for people with endometriosis in the Perth metropolitan region.
 After many years of feeling isolated and alone with endometriosis, and recognising an absence of social and cultural support, Joanne McCormick established an online support network to fill the void; Endometriosis Perth Sisterhood of Support (EPSS).

-With momentum, in 2015, EPSS expanded its reach to the wider community across Western Australia (to both online and offline members).
-We coordinated and facilitated regular face-to-face meetings, either educational, social or a mix of both to improve the wellbeing of our members and the wider community.
+In 2015 EPSS expanded its reach to the wider community across Western Australia (to both online and offline members).
+We coordinated and facilitated regular face-to-face meetings, either educational, social, or a mix of both, to improve the wellbeing of our members and the wider community.
 These events are free, run by dedicated volunteers with the in-kind support of allied health professionals.
 Some examples of our presentations given at events can be accessed on our YouTube channel.